 We often put too much pressure on ourselves by being unrealistic.
 Assuming that tasks will take less time than they really do is very common This can lead to a slump in motivation when you feel that you have ‘failed’ by not keeping a schedule that was never truly possible.
 We all often make the mistake of believing we will magically have more energy, more motivation, and more time in the future.
 You trick yourself into thinking that things are hectic right now but they will return to ‘normal’ once you have overcome the current crisis or glut of work and chores.

 The truth is that there are always unforeseen events that take over our time and energy and we have to always allow for those.
 If we set our expectations and goals too high for the future, we risk continually failing which leads to more procrastination, less productivity, and, most importantly, lower levels of well-being.
 Setting realistic goals will allow you to take back control of your life.
-Check out our list of the best goal setting courses where you will learn how to set goals and achieve them.

 7/ Reduce the effort you use